Nightlife In Thimphu

 We settle our payables and step out to go deeper into the alley, in the direction where the vibrations are emancipating from.
 Right outside the pub was a long queue, which was growing longer by the minute.
 This pub looks like to be bursting at its seams.
 It gives an impression of being a place akin to a black hole; no one was stepping out from the tightly packed space, yet there was just enough room for a couple of more people all the time.

 After waiting for some time, we give it another thought and decide to go to Mojo Park instead.
-Mojo Park is one of THE places for Karaoke lovers.
+For Karaoke lovers, Mojo Park is one of THE places.
 Since the mojo at Mojo Park comes alive in all its full glory only after the dinner-time, we decide to take a stroll on our way.

 As we loaf around the place, we notice that the streets have a lot of ‘real noise’- people, chatter, the clacking of high heeled sandals, laughter.
 Back home, we drown in honks (not allowed here in Bhutan), announcements, music blaring from radio sets and I am not missing any of it.
 It is a kind of time-travel.
 This city with single manned traffic light has a multitude of layers about it.
 After a bit of strolling, we decide to head towards our destination.